karakanb/devo/README.md

 ---

 __Devo__ is a Google Chrome and Mozilla Firefox extension that displays GitHub Trending, Hacker News, Product Hunt and more platforms on every new tab.
 It caches the information for 30 minutes, so that there is no extra calls to the external services, hence allowing a faster experience.
+Clicking the time toggles between 12 & 24 hour formats.

 <a href="https://www.buymeacoffee.com/Mw3KB7oHE" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>